NuGet/docs.microsoft.com-nuget/docs/guides/create-packages-for-xamarin.md

 ## Prerequisites

-1. Visual Studio 2019 with Universal Windows Platform (UWP) and Xamarin.
+1. Visual Studio 2017 or 2019 with Universal Windows Platform (UWP) and Xamarin.
 Install the Community edition for free from [visualstudio.com](https://www.visualstudio.com/); you can use the Professional and Enterprise editions as well, of course.
 To include UWP and Xamarin tools, select a Custom install and check the appropriate options.
 1. NuGet CLI.
 Download the latest version of nuget.exe from [nuget.org/downloads](https://nuget.org/downloads), saving it to a location of your choice.
 Then add that location to your PATH environment variable if it isn't already.

 > [!Note]